 In 2016, a medical marijuana program was signed into law for the state of Pennsylvania.
-It will not allow for any kind of home cultivation, and the only marijuana allowed to be consumed are cannabis-infused pills, topical ointments, liquids, tinctures, or oils.
+It does not allow for any kind of home cultivation, and limits consumption to cannabis-infused pills, topical ointments, liquids, tinctures, oils, and vaped flower.
 Registered patients may have a 30-day supply at any one time.

 Growing in Pennsylvania

 Pennsylvania has a conditional release policy; you probably will get probation rather than time in jail, but why go through the trouble?
-Grow small and grow stealth so you don’t get caught.
-My Marijuana Grow Bible explains how to do it.
+Maintaining a small and stealthy garden can reduce your risk.
+The Marijuana Grow Bible explains how to do it.

-Keeping a private cannabis garden, whether you do it indoors or outdoors, is the best way to grow marijuana in Pennsylvania without getting caught.
-My Grow Bible explains the best way to grow in both scenarios.
+Keeping a private cannabis garden, whether indoors or outdoors, is the best way to grow marijuana in Pennsylvania without getting caught.
+The Grow Bible explains how to grow in both scenarios.
 It’s a free download, so if you haven’t already read it from the front to the back, you should do that or move to any of the nearby states that allow some sort of marijuana usage.